Ovens

 70–90cm ovens

-• A good option if you're not restricted by space or an existing hole in your joinery.
+• A good option if you’re not restricted by space or an existing cavity in your joinery.

 • Can fit wider dishes or two smaller ones side by side.

-• Can bake larger cuts of meat or seafood, such as a whole fish.
+• You can bake larger cuts of meat or seafood, such as a whole fish.

 • Very convenient for large batch baking.